Today, I saw a post on Facebook: “Do you remember when mom would make your clothes?” I chimed in: “Clothing and skating dresses.”

 We agreed on one thing: black.
 The seamstress pitched the idea of shoulder inserts in metallic material.
 Gold for my sister, silver for me – even though silver pretty much set the tone for my skating career.

 That custom dress made me feel like a princess.
 The seamstress even fashioned a little silver scrunchie out of the sequence.
-Like a tiara?
-Okay, not like a tiara, but sort of.
+Like a tiara.

-But after a growth spurt over the summer, I couldn’t fit into the dress the next season.
+After a growth spurt over the summer, though, I couldn’t fit into the dress the next season.
 I felt horrible because the dress was pretty pricey.

 My hot pink spandex dress was another favourite.

 I was going through the Sears Christmas Wishbook, and, gasp!
 Sears sold skating dresses.
 My sister chose a calm ocean blue while I pounced on the hot pink.